 Using the Mitel Web UI, you can assign the Transfer key to any key on the top or bottom keys on the phone.

-Note: For more information about transferring calls, see "Transferring Calls" on page 153.
+Note: For more information about transferring calls, see "Transferring Calls".

 Configuring a Transfer Key Using the Mitel Web UI